nume-crypto/docs/key-concepts/dd-settlements-and-validators.md

 > - What happens in a settlement?

 # Settlement
 Before going into settlements let's understand what a rollup is.
-A rollup is a layer 2 scaling solution that allows for off-chain computation and only commits the final state to the main chain.
-This allows for a large number of transactions to be processed in a single transaction on the main chain.
-The validators are responsible for submitting the rollup change.
+A rollup is a scaling solution that allows for off-chain processing of crypto transactions and only commits the final state to the main chain.
+This enables a large number of transactions to be processed in a single “settlement” transaction on the main chain.

 ### Settlement tree and leaf structure
 Settlement leaf is a data structure that contains the following information: